Afia-Anjum/ei_ms_pred/README.md

-## Chapter 3 "Prediction of Electron-Ionization Mass Spectra (EI-MS) by Leveraging Composite Graph Neural Networks (GNN) and a Support Vector Regressor (SVR)
+## Chapter 3 : Prediction of Electron-Ionization Mass Spectra (EI-MS) by Leveraging Composite Graph Neural Networks (GNN) and a Support Vector Regressor (SVR)

 This is the github repo for chapter 3 "Prediction of Electron-Ionization Mass Spectra (EI-MS) by Leveraging Composite Graph Neural Networks (GNN) and a Support Vector Regressor (SVR)"